ruby/www.ruby-lang.org/en/news/_posts/2013-12-17-maintenance-of-1-8-7-and-1-9-2.md

 1.8.7](https://www.ruby-lang.org/en/news/2013/06/30/we-retire-1-8-7/).

-While ruby-core will no longer resume maintenance of 1.8.7 or 1.9.2, Terence and myself will support these versions for security maintenance as part of a corporate sponsorship.
+While ruby-core will no longer resume maintenance of 1.8.7 or 1.9.2, Terence and Zachary will support these versions for security maintenance as part of a corporate sponsorship.

 In the past we have supported vendors who wish to maintain legacy versions.
 In